 Keep pets away from any fertilized areas for 24 hours after application.

-Naturally there are certain special fertilizers out there that are safe for use around dogs, but if you would prefer to make use of a natural fertilizer for your lawn, seaweed or composted manure are all-natural and much safer for a dog to be around.
+Naturally, there are certain special fertilizers out there that are safe for use around dogs, but if you would prefer to make use of natural fertilizer for your lawn, seaweed or composted manure are all-natural and much safer for a dog to be around.

 That said, it’s not overly difficult to find dog safe or natural fertilizer or special pet safe products at garden stores or appropriate lawn product retailers online.
 Those would be the places to look if you need a dog lawn for your beloved pets.

 Frequently Asked Questions (FAQs)